-The numerous cases of modified small-pox after vaccination, have induced a belief, that the protecting influence of vaccination is worn out by time, and repeated vaccination has been consequently recommended.
-I confess, that I cannot believe, that the mere lapse of time can impair the protection, since we may see a child who has been vaccinated, become in the course of a few months, the subject of modified smallpox, whilst another individual may remain protected for a quarter of a century, and resist the most complete exposure which can well be conceived.
-He may have remained for hours in company with the sick, have been in contact with their persons, and been inoculated with the virus with perfect impunity; yet, a few months' after, the same individual may take small-pox, when he is scarcely aware that he has been exposed to the contagion.
-We must, therefore, look for some other cause capable of effecting this very remarkable, and apparently rapid change.
+The numerous cases of modified small-pox after vaccination have induced a belief that the protecting influence of vaccination is worn out by time; and repeated vaccination has been consequently recommended.
+I confess, that I cannot believe that the mere lapse of time can impair the protection; since we may see a child who has been vaccinated, become, in the course of a few months, the subject of modified small-pox; whilst another individual may remain protected for a quarter of a century, and resist the most complete exposure which can well be conceived.
+He may have remained for hours in company with the . sick, have been in contact with their persons, and been inoculated with the virus with perfect impunity; yet, a few months after, the same individual may take small-pox, when he is scarcely aware that he has been exposed to the contagion.
+We must therefore look for some other cause, capable of effecting this very remarkable and apparently rapid change.
 I believe that serious attacks of indisposition, such as typhus and other fevers, are the most likely causes to which this effect can be referred.
-The well-known case of a man in Norfolk, who felt no inconvenience from the stings of wasps, and who lost this singular peculiarity after labouring under ague, affords some countenance to this idea, which is further supported by cases which have come under my own knowledge, in which severe attacks of illness have intervened between vaccination and the attack of modified small-pox. this reproduced susceptibility be transient or not, must be difficult to decide; but in the case of the wasp-catcher, his insusceptibility returned some months after the ague had been cured.
-My friend, Dr. Gregory, of the Smallpox Hospital, has made several observations which support the idea, that illness impairs the protecting power of vaccination; and he believes, that there are other influences which produce the same effect; amongst which, change of climate is very remarkable.
-Could we ascertain when any of these causes had impaired the protecting influence either of vaccination, or of small-pox itself, there might be advantage in resorting to vaccination on the occasion; but as we cannot tell whether this effect has been produced or not, I confess that I cannot unite with those who recommend repeated vaccination, seeing that the sore produced by this operation, sometimes causes a high degree of constitutional irritation, which has been known to lead to a fatal result.
+The well-known case of a man in Norfolk, who felt no inconvenience from the stings of wasps, and who lost this singular peculiarity after labouring under ague, affords some countenance to this idea; which is further supported by cases which have come under my own knowledge, in which severe attacks of illness have intervened between vaccination and the attack of modified small-pox.
+Whether this reproduced susceptibility be transient or not, must be difficult to decide; but in the case of the wasp-catcher, his insusceptibility returned some months after the ague had been cured.
+My friend Dr. Gregory, of the Small-pox Hospital, has made several observations which support the idea that illness impairs the protecting power of vaccination: and he believes that there are other influences which produce the same effect; amongst which, change of climate is very remarkable.
+Could we ascertain, or have reason to suspect, when any of these causes had impaired the protecting influence either of vaccination or of smallpox itself, there would probably be advantage in resorting to vaccination on the occasion.